m3o/services/ben-toogood/README.md

-# Cruft Service
+# Ben Service

-This is the Cruft service
+This is the Ben service

 Generated with

 ```
-micro new cruft --namespace=go.micro --type=srv
+micro new ben-toogood --namespace=go.micro --type=srv
 ```

 ## Getting Started